 It is critical to lodge an unfair dismissal application within 21 days of your dismissal becoming effective.
 Day one commences the day following your dismissal.
 If you miss the deadline, the Commission may extend the time period for lodging the application only if it is satisfied that there are exceptional circumstances for not lodging the application on time.

-If you need legal advice regarding an unfair dismissal in Melbourne, our employment and discrimination lawyers can help.
+If you need legal advice regarding an unfair dismissal in Melbourne, our Melbourne employment lawyers can help.

 Under the Fair Work Act 2009, an unfair dismissal is one which is harsh, unjust, or unreasonable, or not as a result of a genuine redundancy.
 Redundancy occurs when an employer no longer requires the employee’s job to be done by any other person.
 Subject to the employee’s length of service and type and conditions of employment, the employee may be entitled to redundancy pay.